Tough stains on dryer vent

 How often should I clean my dryer vent?

-Can I use a vacuum to clean my dryer vent?
+What tools do I need to clean my dryer vent?

 Connect with certified professionals in your area